-- A port is considered live if it exist in the datapath and has the OFPPS_LIVE flag set in its port state.
+- A port is considered live if it exists in the datapath and has the OFPPS_LIVE flag set in its port state.
 Port liveness may be managed by code outside of the OpenFlow portion of a switch, defined outside of the OpenFlow specification, such as Spanning Tree or a KeepAlive mechanism.
-The port must not be considered live (and the OFPPS_LIVE flag must be unset) if one of the port liveness mechanisms enabled on the switch consider the port not live, or if the port config bit OFPPC_PORT_DOWN indicates the port is down, or if the port state bit OFPPS_LINK_DOWN indicates the link is down. - A bucket is considered live if either watch_port is not OFPP_ANY and the port watched is live, or if watch_group is not OFPG_ANY and the group watched is live. - A group is considered live if a least one of its buckets is live.
+The port must not be considered live (and the OFPPS_LIVE flag must be unset) if one of the port liveness mechanisms of the switch enabled on that OpenFlow port considers the port not live, or if the port config bit OFPPC_PORT_DOWN indicates the port is down, or if the port state bit OFPPS_LINK_DOWN indicates the link is down. - A bucket is considered live if either watch_port is not OFPP_ANY and the port watched is live, or if watch_group is not OFPG_ANY and the group watched is live.
+In other words, the bucket is considered not live if watch_port is OFPP_ANY or the port watched is not live, and if watch_group is OFPG_ANY or the group watched is not live. - A group is considered live if a least one of its buckets is live.